My Approach to Helping

-Metis Counseling is moving one exit north of Barry Rd and I-29 on Sept 1st.
+Metis Counseling moved one exit north of Barry Rd on Sept 1st.
 It is the very first set of black office buildings on the right, the 2nd building (middle building).
-The address is 7505 NW Tiffany Springs Parkway Suite 510 KCMO 64153.
-My office currently is located at Metis Counseling in Kansas City northland, by the I-29 and Barry Road intersection across from the entrance of Zona Rosa in the Barryview Building.
-We are behind Jiffy Lube and next to Fast Lane Car Wash.
+The address is 7505 NW Tiffany Springs Parkway Suite 510 KCMO 64153 (so the 5th floor).
 I am in-network with most insurance plans as well as EAP (employee assistance) plans.
 I also accept self pay (not involving any 3rd parties) and healthcare reimbursement cards.
 I would be happy to answer any questions via email or phone.

 I am a Certified Trauma Specialist through the National Center Of Trauma and Loss.
-I supervise other play therapists (have my RPT-S) and do some on site work for EAPs.
+I supervise other counselors and play therapists (have my RPT-S, or Registered Play Therapist-Supervisor).
 I am a National Certified Counselor.

 My Role as a Therapist

 My role as a therapist is to assist in figuring out what all is contributing to the presenting problem,if its unknown.
 At the start of therapy, we make a plan of how to work through, work towards or get better at what it is you want to get out of therapy.
 For kids, this can be a lot of tailored activities using art supplies and toys to address and work symptoms of things such as anxiety, anger, sadness and behavioral concerns.
 This also includes working through feelings, improving relationships, learning coping, or stressanger management skills.
 Since all people are different with their own unique experiences, you can see why it needs to be specific to a person's personality, temperament, and value system.